Republicans Stall Crucial Vote On Financial Rules

 CORNISH: Dodd's referring to Nebraska Democrat Ben Nelson, who joined the Republicans in blocking the bill.
 He had this to say.

-Senator BEN NELSON (Democrat, Nebraska): I don't think there is sufficient information about what the ultimate bill is going to be for me to be comfortable to vote for a motion to cloture, or a to motion to proceed.
+BEN NELSON: I don't think there is sufficient information about what the ultimate bill is going to be for me to be comfortable to vote for a motion to cloture, or a to motion to proceed.

-Senator OLYMPIA SNOWE (Republican, Maine): Yeah, similarly to health care reform, you know, I would be sure, for example, that we would have an open amendment process, and that didn't materialized.
+OLYMPIA SNOWE: Yeah, similarly to health care reform, you know, I would be sure, for example, that we would have an open amendment process, and that didn't materialized.
 That did not occur.

 CORNISH: Never mind that Democrats are also getting a hard push from the left to put even tougher provisions in the bill.

-Senator BERNIE SANDERS (Independent, Vermont): What I want to underline here is I hope we just don't end up with a financial reform bill.
+BERNIE SANDERS: What I want to underline here is I hope we just don't end up with a financial reform bill.
 I hope we end up with a meaningful financial reform bill.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.